StarGate01/HPCGOL/README.md

 Run `make clean` to remove all binaries.

+### Debugging and optimization
+To enable debug symbols and disable code optimization, define the `DEBUG` makefile variable when calling `make`, like this: `make modulename DEBUG`.

+To enable all possible compiler optimizations in order to produce fast code, do not define the `DEBUG` variable.
+Note that due to aggressive optimization binaries are generally not portable between different CPUs.

 ### MPICH2 vs OpenMPI
 If you want to use `OpenMPI` instead of `MPICH2`, the code should compile and work but I have not tested this yet but may support it in the future.